-Alabama State law further defines Forcible Compulsion and Incapacity to Consent as follows:
+Alabama state law further defines Forcible Compulsion and Incapacity to Consent as follows:

-- Forcible Compulsion physical force was used to overcome resistance or the victim was placed in fear of immediate death or serious injury. - Incapacity to Consent this means that the victim is one of the following: - Physically helpless, generally unconscious or unable to communicate. - Mentally incapacitated namely, the person lacks the ability to understand the fact, nature, or extent of a sexual situation due to a narcotic or intoxicating substance which was administered without their consent (covers Date Rape Drugs). - Mentally defective namely, the person suffers from a mental defect or disease. - o Less than 16 years old.
+- Forcible Compulsion physical force was used to overcome resistance, or the victim was placed in fear of immediate death or serious injury. - Incapacity to Consent this means that the victim is one of the following: - Physically helpless, generally unconscious, or unable to communicate. - Mentally defective namely, the person suffers from a mental defect or disease. - Less than 16 years old. - Mentally incapacitated namely, the person lacks the ability to understand the fact, nature, or extent of a sexual situation due to a narcotic or intoxicating substance which was administered without his/her consent (covers Date Rape Drugs).